 5.6.1.
-Having regard to the nature and scale the development, which consists of the construction of a new dwelling in a serviced urban location, there is no real likelihood of significant effects on the environment arising from the proposed development.
+Having regard to the nature and scale the development, which consists of the construction of a 2 no new dwellings in a serviced urban location, there is no real likelihood of significant effects on the environment arising from the proposed development.
 The need for environmental impact assessment can, therefore, be excluded at preliminary examination and a screening determination is not required.